hnpradani/RFM-Analysis/README.md

-# RFM-Analysis
-RFM Analysis based on E-Commerce Data
+# RFM Analysis & Association Rules
+This project is build for ISFEST Universitas Multimedia Nusantara 2020.
+Conducted by the team :
+- Humaira Nur Pradani
+- Evan
+- Adhi Yoga Muris